preejackie/GSoC-2019-LLVM/index.md

 - [What I learn?](#what-i-learn)

 ### LLVM Community
-LLVM is not a million lines of code, but it is a group of people who make it possible :) This applies to all Open Source Orgs.
+LLVM is not a million lines of code, but it is a group of people who make it possible :) This in general applies to all Open Source Orgs.
 Over time I find the culture in LLVM is extremely friendly (mainly for newcomers).
-LLVM developers are very friendly and kind enough to explain whatever LLVM concepts.
+LLVM developers are very supportive and kind enough to explain whatever complex LLVM concepts.
 I used to ask very stupid questions like (hey, how to traverse a Basic Block) and still does :)  Basically, they are just a bunch of cool folks!
 I highly recommend anyone to be part of this awesome community.
-Seriously, you can take my words.
+Seriously, take my words for it.

 This wouldn’t have happened without my 2 mentors - Lang Hames & David Blaikie.
 Over this course of time, they gave me incredible support and helped me to understand LLVM, development process, how ORC works, etc. They both work on LLVM as their day job, Cool right?
     They replied to all of my emails, chats & questions :) I learn a ton of great stuff from them.
 Honestly, I’m very lucky to work with them.
 They ultimately became my role model.

 ### What is ORC?
 In LLVM, we already have ELF (Executable & Linking Format) and DWARF(Debugging With Attributed Record Formats) so include bad guys also - ORC's, just kidding :)
-ORC is a fairly new LLVM Concurrent JIT Infrastructure, it is not very tightly coupled with LLVM though.
+ORC(On Request Compilation) is a fairly new LLVM Concurrent JIT Infrastructure, it is not very tightly coupled with LLVM though.
 You can write your own compilers for your own program representations (like AST, IR, or anything you call) and you can freely use components of ORC.
 To understand ORC you have to think from the Linker’s Perspective, that is how I can link the symbols, how I can resolve and relocate symbols?

 You can add your program representations to JIT and compilers that know how to reduce your program representation to machine code.
-ORC know when and how to run your compilers for you, which I call the orc’s spell :) With the help of orc’s spell you can add multiple compilers and multiple program representations to your JIT, which eventually turns your JIT into a Compiler orchestration system, Isn’t exciting?
+ORC know when and how to run your compilers for you, which I call the ORC’s spell :) With the help of orc’s spell you can add multiple compilers and multiple program representations to your JIT, which eventually turns your JIT into a Compiler orchestration system, Isn’t exciting?

 ORC triggers the compilation of symbols (data, function) when it is looked up via `ExecutionSession::lookup`.
 It also manages concurrent compilation for you: multiple compilers can run at once, and multiple concurrent lookups can be made for symbols.